nils-braun/b2luigi/docs/advanced/development.rst

 5. If you are a core developer and want to release a new version:

     a.
-Make sure all changes are committed and merged on master
+Make sure all changes are committed and merged on main
     b.
 Use the ``bumpversion`` package to update the version in the python file ``b2luigi/__init__.py`` as well as the git tag. ``flit`` will automatically use this.